hwayne/learntla-v2/docs/core/index.rst

   who this is for

-  who this is not for
+  who this is not for:
+    - beginners
+    - people who want to verify code directly

   mention TLC, unbound models